 Undergraduate: University of Georgia, BA 1966

 A.J. ('Buddy') Welch, Jr. was born in McDonough, Georgia on October 9, 1944.
-He graduated with honors from the University of Georgia in 1966 with a Bachelor of Arts Degree and then attended the Walter F. George School of Law at Mercer University where he graduated with honors in 1969.
+He graduated from the University of Georgia in 1966 with a Bachelor of Arts Degree and then attended the Walter F. George School of Law at Mercer University where he graduated in 1969.
 In 1970, Mr. Welch returned to his hometown of McDonough to practice with the law firm of Ernest Smith where he later became a partner in 1972.
 That two man firm has grown into the largest law firm on the south side of Atlanta (with four locations employing more than 65 attorneys and support staff).

 Mr. Welch is married to Kirsten ('Kit') Welch, and they have three wonderful children, Andy, Kirsten, and Hunter; and five grandchildren, Dane, Caleb, Nina, Sadie, and Hannah.
 Mr. Welch and his family attend McDonough Presbyterian Church where he is an active member, Elder, and Chairman of the Finance Committee.Do I need a Living Trust?